ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 no changes added to commit (use "git add" and/or "git commit -a")
 {%- endhighlight -%}

 Note the untracked file at the end of the Git message.
 If I run `git add -p`, this file will not be shown.
-But by using interactive mode we will have the possibility to work with it.
+But by using interactive mode, we will have the possibility to work with it.
 This occurs because `git add -p` only works by listening to the changes in the repository files, not new files not added.
-Think with me: How can I add some piece of code to a new file if it does not exist in the repository?
-It does not make sense!
 However, using the interactive mode is not a problem because it enables us to add this file to the repository.

 {%- highlight diff -%}
 git add -i